mgcrea/antd-extended/README.md

 ## Dynamic style import configuration

-Like the original `antd` package, `@mgcrea/antd-extended` ships with `.less` styles that you have to import in your app.
+Like the original `antd` package, `@mgcrea/antd-extended` ships with `.less` styles that you may want to import in your app.

-Best way to achieve this is to configure your module bundler using the

 ### Babel plugin